 Our hospital integrates various alternative practices like acupuncture along with Western veterinary medicine to support rehabilitation therapy and pain management.
 We stand by this safe, pet-friendly practice as a way to reduce pain and inflammation in your pet’s body.
 Acupuncture triggers the release of the feel-good hormone serotonin, which transmits a message to your pet’s body to help reduce pain.

-What to Expect When Your Pet is Scheduled for Acupuncture Treatment
+What to Expect When Your Pet is Scheduled for an Acupuncture Treatment

 - Every patient begins with a Comprehensive Initial Examination with Dr. Bonnie Wesley who will assess your pet’s current condition and create a treatment plan.